Bartholomey/the_lake_redoubt/julija/02_chapter_two.md

 *Symmetry Stranger wants to know what made me run.*

-My reply: “‘I won’t let myself be beaten by a mere machine’, and, remembering the last dream, ‘I was so stupid; and now, I can’t do anything’, and finally, ‘My work.
+Me: “‘I won’t let myself be beaten by a mere machine’, and, remembering the last dream, ‘I was so stupid; and now, I can’t do anything’, and finally, ‘My work.
 It’s still intact.
 It’s my framework’.”

 **41**